AnswerDotAI/gpu.cpp/README.md

 ```

 For those curious about what happens under the hood with the raw WebGPU API,
-the equivalent functionality is implemented using the raw WebGPU C API in
+the equivalent functionality is implemented using the WebGPU C API in
 `examples/webgpu_intro/run.cpp`.

 ## Quick Start